snowplow/snowplow/hive/README.md

 * `snowplow-log-deserializers` is a Git submodule (pointing to [this repository] [serdes]) containing the deserializers to import SnowPlow logs into [Apache Hive] [hive] ready for analysis
 * `snowplow-etl` contains the Ruby and Hive code to automate a nightly ETL (extract-transform-load) job to process the daily SnowPlow log files

-## Documentation

-Besides this README, we recommend reading:

-* The [analyst cookbook] [analyst-cookbook], a growing list of techniques and queries for interrogating SnowPlow data using Hive
-* The [README] [serdereadme] for the SnowPlow Log Deserializers repository

 ## Copyright and license

 SnowPlow is copyright 2012 Orderly Ltd. Significant portions of `snowplow.js`